Diyari-Fariq-M-salih/ros-multi-agent-mission-coordination/README.md

 ### Autonomous Navigation of Three Robots in ROS1 & Gazebo

-This repository contains my implementation of the **Mission Coordination Lab** for the
+This repository contains our implementation of the **Mission Coordination Lab** for the
 **M2 Smart Aerospace & Autonomous Systems (SAAS)** program at Université Paris-Saclay.

 The project focuses on moving **three differential-drive robots** from their start positions